Ideal-Ontology/GensokyoOntologics/README.md

 # GensokyoOntologics

-This mod is a second creation of Touhou Project based on Minecraft 1.16.5.
+This mod is a derivative work of Touhou Project based on Minecraft 1.16.5.
 There will be a lot of differences from the original work.
 Please take it easy.
 If you can accept them, then here we go.
 <font color=red> Red Colored</font> items listed below is still on the paper.
 I may add them all to minecraft in further future cause it really takes me a long time...

 ## Introduction: